Krayorn/blog/src/pages/posts/draft-board-game-software.md

 published: false
 ---

 I'm a big board game fan.
-I like to play, I like to paint the miniatures from my games and I just love to spend an evening with friends, dices, tokens and cards !
+I like to play, I like to paint the miniatures from my games and I just love to spend an evening with friends, dice, tokens and cards !

 I've recently started to code a board game logging app, I want to use it to get the classic statistics, but other apps also provide that.
 However, I have a lot more ideas, some of them might see the light of the day, some of them might not but here they are !